aws-samples/eks-workshop-developers/website/docs/kubernetes/python/deploy-app.md

 ## 1. Creating the FastAPI Deployment and Service
 The '[fastapi-app.yaml](https://github.com/aws-samples/python-fastapi-demo-docker/blob/main/kubernetes/fastapi-app.yaml)' manifest consists of two primary Kubernetes resources: a Service and a Deployment.

-From the 'fastapi-microservices' project directory, apply the Kubernetes configuration:
+From the 'python-fastapi-demo-docker' project directory, apply the Kubernetes configuration:
 ```bash
 cd fastapi-microservices
 kubectl apply -f kubernetes/fastapi-app.yaml